avito-tech/graphwalker/README.md

 In the model above in order to get into `v7`, you need to set the necessary values of the guard variables `e5`, `e6`, `e7`.
-The only legal route to `v7` is shown in green.
-To set such a route using _AStarPath_, we would have to describe an intermediate point `v1`, otherwise the wrong route `start → v07 → v7` would be generated, which will cause runtime exception occurrence.
+The only legal route to `v7` is green colored.
+To set such a route using _AStarPath_, we would have to describe an additional point `v1`, otherwise the wrong route `start → v07 → v7` would be generated, and will cause runtime exception.

 ```kotlin
 val combinedPathGenerator = CombinedPath()